 - He is the co-author and co-presenter of the flagship program by Virginia CLE on the practical application of IP Law: “Analyzing Commonplace IP Scenarios.”
-The next renewal of this program will be presented on April 28, 2017.
+The latest renewal of this program was presented on April 28, 2017.

 John devotes his practice entirely to intellectual property and technology issues.
 He works exclusively with corporate clients to identify, form, protect, and license intellectual property.

 John’s practice has included the following matters:

 - Representation of several publicly traded companies and other large companies in nationally watching and policing of their mark rights.